Kecal7/qa-practice-testing/manual-tests/bug-reports/bug-register-blank-box-submit.md

 ## ✅ Steps to Reproduce:
 1. Open the registration page.
-2. Fill out email and password but do not check the box of terms and conditions.
+2. Fill out email and password but do not check the checkbox for terms and conditions.
 3. Click the "Register" button.

 ---